 Full of flavor and ready in just 20 minutes, these Smashed Pinto Bean Tacos are sure to be the hit of your next taco night.
-These tacos are both vegan and gluten-free too!
+These tacos are both vegan and gluten-free with an oil-free option too!

 ♫ It's just another Meatless Monday...